qbittorrent/qBittorrent/CODING_GUIDELINES.md

 8. If commit fixes a reported issue, mention it in the message body (e.g. `Closes #4134.`)

 ### 11. Not covered above ###
 If something isn't covered above, just follow the same style the file you are editing has.
-If that particular detail isn't present in the file you are editing, then use whatever the rest of the project uses.
+*This guide is not exhaustive and the style for a particular piece of code not specified here will be determined by project members on code review.*